meta-erlang/meta-erlang.github.io/blog/2023-01-29/index.md

   what it has been planned for.

-However, what I am looking for is to run a tiny image with just the necessary to put one Erlang/Elixir up and running on ARM cloud instances.
+However, what I am looking for is to run a tiny image with just the necessary to instantiate an ARM cloud instance running Erlang/Elixir.
 That is what the next blog post will do:
 [meta-erlang on cloud II, build your own application](/blog/2023/02/04/index)